 Best country for freelancers

 So long as you make less than 100k you can benefit from a 3% effective tax rate on your total revenue (that’s revenue, not profit!) which makes it ideal for entrepreneurs with low costs/expenses like freelancers.
-You could even get that rate down to a mere 1% by employing at least one local guy or gal to help running your business.
+You could even get that rate down to a mere 1% by employing at least one local guy or gal to help run your business.
 On top of that, Romania is an EU member state, which allows your Romanian business easy access to companies in other EU member states to sell its services to.

-A Slovenian normiran SP (normative sole proprietorship) allows you to deduct 80% fixed rate expenses from your revenue (the other 20% being taxed at a 20% flat rate) thus resulting in a 4% effective flat tax.
+A Slovenian normiran SP (normative sole proprietorship) allows you to deduct 80% fixed rate expenses from your revenue (the other 20% is taxed at a 20% flat rate) thus resulting in a 4% effective flat tax.
 It’s also an EU member which makes it easier to sell your service to companies in EU member states.

 With a 10% flat tax on your actual profits for corporate and personal income, Bulgaria could be a good alternative.
 It’s also an EU member which makes it easier to sell your service to companies in EU member states.